 Lastly, the Trezor Suite App has MacOS, Windows, and Linux versions as well as a browser version.

 The Safepal S1 wallet is a slim and light hardware wallet that is shaped like a credit card.
-It comes with an inbuilt camera, a screen, and navigation buttons to help select blockchains, accept deposits, and authorise transactions.
+It comes with an inbuilt camera, a screen, and navigation buttons to help select blockchains, accept deposits, and authorize and conduct transactions.

-While not as established as some other hardware wallets, SafePal has made a name for itself by creating a wallet that is completely offline.
-Unlike the Ledger Nano X that supports bluetooth connectivity, there is no way to wirelessly connect to the SafePal hardware wallet.
+While not as established as some other popular hardware wallets, SafePal has made a name for itself by creating a wallet that is completely stored offline.
+Unlike the Ledger Nano X which supports Bluetooth connectivity, there is no way to wirelessly connect to the SafePal hardware wallet.

 When setting up your wallet for the first time, you’ll be able to choose between a 24, 18, or 12-phrase mnemonic phrase.
-The wallet comes with a small card to write down your phrase.
-Once you have done that, set a password that will unlock your wallet whenever you wish to use it, like a password for your mobile phone.
+This hardware wallet comes with a small card to write down your phrase.
+Once you have done that, set a password that will unlock your wallet after you buy Ethereum or other crypto, whenever you wish to use it, like a password for your mobile phone.

 Safe from online attacks

-Navigation keys for easy use and analog authorisation
+Navigation keys for easy use and analog authorization